Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Experiment Evaluation

 \subsection{Experimental Setup}

-\textbf{Models.} We evaluate three state-of-the-art open-source LLMs, representing both general-purpose and code-specialized paradigms.
-For general-purpose LMs, we select LLaMA3.1-8B~\cite{touvron2024llama3} , trained on large-scale web and code corpora with multilingual support.
-For coding LMs, we adopt StarCoder-7B~\cite{li2023starcoder} and CodeLLaMA-13B~\cite{roziere2023code}, both pretrained on permissively licensed code from GitHub and optimized for program synthesis tasks.
+\textbf{Models.} We evaluate four state-of-the-art open-source LLMs, representing both general-purpose and code-specialized paradigms.
+For general-purpose LMs, we select LLaMA3.1-8B~\cite{touvron2024llama3} and Mistral-7B~\cite{jiang2023mistral}, both trained on large-scale web and code corpora.
+For coding LMs, we adopt StarCoder-7B~\cite{li2023starcoder} and CodeLLaMA-13B~\cite{roziere2023code}, which are pretrained on permissively licensed GitHub code and optimized for program synthesis tasks.